Untangling Terraform State Drift 30 Minutes Before a Board Demo

 03Timeline

-1:30 PM - Engineer A starts terraform apply
+1:30 PM - Engineer A starts apply for the demo-related service change

-1:33 PM - Engineer B force-unlocks state and starts conflicting apply
+1:33 PM - Engineer B force-unlocks and starts a second apply

-1:40 PM - SRE pulls last known good state from S3 versioning
+1:40 PM - Previous state version is pulled from S3 for comparison

-1:55 PM - terraform plan shows no changes — state matches reality
+1:55 PM - terraform plan is clean again

 04The Resolution